mh37/Argos/Reports/TestResults.md

 Overall, the testing revealed that all Wi-Fi enabled devices revealed SSID data, but not always all of the stored SSIDs within the device.

 Currently it remains a unknow to me why some devices only send requests for the current location, while others indiscriminately send out every SSID they know.
+There seems to be some kind of logic at play that directly impacts when what is sent.
+This is definately something that would call for further investigation.

 Interestingly devices with MAC randomization would not only randomize the address partially but rather completely.
 So in most cases when a device vendor can't be associated with the MAC it means that the address is randomized.